Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 ### CHECK_ITEM_FLAG
 Three bytes operator containg the OPERATOR_CHECK_ITEM_FLAG opcode, followed by the id of the item to check, and finally the bit mask to apply.

+### INFO_MESSAGE
+Variable number of bytes containing the COMMAND_INFO_MESSAGE opcode, followed by a null terminated string containing the message to display

+### ERROR_MESSAGE
+Similar to INFO_MESSAGE, except it uses the COMMAND_ERROR_MESSAGE opcode and the message is printed out as an error

+### DISPLAY_IMAGE
+Variable number of bytes containing the COMMAND_FULLSCREEN_ITEM opcode, followed by the id of an image to load, and a null terminated string containing a description to display
+Used to display a full screen image, like the map of the UK or the newspapwer with a subtitle

+### DRAW_BITMAP
+Nine bytes operator containg the COMMAND_BITMAP opcode, followed by the id of the image containing the data, width and height of the block to display, source stride, and the address of the source and destination

 ## Examples